"Dark Tourism and Place Identity" edited by Leanne White & Elspeth Frew (London: Routledge, 2013)

 by their dark heritage as this former penal colony (and not just through the fame of the movie "Papillion").
 But apparently that's a past that officials rather want to shake off.
 For the dark tourist this means the destinations are hard core, mostly difficult to reach and underdeveloped.
 However, the author points out a couple more sites than just Devil's Island

-Furthermore I will most definitely have to add an entry on the Geoje POW
+Furthermore I will at some point have to add an entry on the Geoje POW

 camp in South Korea